 Many people dislike the compartmentalization of older-style homes; you know, the in-home design that was most prominent before people embraced the idea of open-concept living: small rooms and lots of them.

-If this sounds like your home, you are probably ready for an upgrade.
-But if you don’t have the funds or the time to dedicate towards a remodel of the interior, you can still make some changes.
-Here are some tips on how to increase the size of a room, without having to waste time, money, or effort in actually doing so.
+If this sounds like your home, you are probably ready to upgrade.
+But if you don’t have the funds or the time to dedicate to remodelling the interior, you can still make some changes.
+Here are some tips on how to increase the size of a room without having to waste time, money, or effort in actually doing so.

 Living big in a tiny space

 Let’s say you’re one of those incredibly cool people who’s decided to throw convention to the wind and engage in the tiny living movement.
 Then you already know a thing or two about trying to maximize the amount of ‘space’ you have in an actual small space.
 Whether that’s making your home office inside the tiny house as multi-functional as possible with a three-top desk or building a loft bedroom to give you as much space as possible downstairs, there’s plenty that you can do, even if you have no significant square footage to work with.